Reviewing and Publishing Definitions

 - Downloading definitions files from other sources, like GitHub or other source control systems.

-- Creating a new definition file using ‘Save As’ command.
+- Creating a new definition file using

-If the CostFormation Toolkit is unable to track this information or is otherwise unable to determine what version of the definitions your edits are based on, then, any time you publish, a warning will be shown recommending that you review your changes to ensure you are not undoing changes that may have been uploaded after the version you began editing.
+If the CostFormation Toolkit is unable to track this information or is otherwise unable to determine what version of the definitions your edits are based on, then any time you publish, a warning will be shown recommending that you review your changes to ensure you are not undoing changes that may have been uploaded after the version you began editing.

-Updated 8 months ago
+Updated 1 day ago